MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 ## Media logs

-See the _Collect and enable logging_ section for Windows and Mac instructions.
 Media logs contain diagnostic data about audio, video, and screen sharing in Teams meetings.
 They are required for support cases that are linked to call-related issues.

 Media logging is turned on by default for computers if your CPU is:
 - any Apple M1